 Over 500 Employees Being Laid Off by Corecivic Inc

-An operator of private prisons, Corecivic Inc, has announced that the company will be laying off more than 500 workers after having lost a contract with the Texas Department of Criminal Justice.
+An operator of private prisons, Corecivic Inc (NYSE: CXW), has announced that the company will be laying off more than 500 workers after having lost a contract with the Texas Department of Criminal Justice.

 In a document filed with the Texas Workers Commission under the Worker Adjustment and Retraining Notification Act (WARN Act), the company revealed its plans to lay off 518 employees in Jack County, Willacy County, and Rusk County.